kaage/NetAutomation_materials/Week2-assignments/README.md

 ## What is the problem to solve?

 Have you ever replaced a broken switch with new one in a rack full of cables and the switch somewhere in the middle?
-Been there, seen that but still can't help you.
+Been there, seen that but still can't help you in the dirty work.
 However, my goal is to help you a bit still.

 What if you can have a reporting tool with following features:
 * Collects Switchport status information (Up or Down) before and after replacement and shows the difference?